Investors look beyond the obvious for oil-price winners

 "I disagree entirely with the notion that the decline in oil prices is negative and adds to the deflationary outlook," he said.

-German bank Berenberg, meanwhile, expects higher disposable incomes to lift spending on alcohol by 2 percent, potentially benefiting Belgium's Anheuser-Busch InBev (ABI.BR), the world's largest beer maker.
+German bank Berenberg, meanwhile, expects higher disposable incomes to lift spending on alcohol by 2 percent, potentially benefiting Belgium's Anheuser-Busch InBev, the world's largest beer maker.

-Analysts and fund managers also see upside for the oil-dependent adhesives business of Henkel (HNKG_p.DE), which accounts for about half of the consumer goods company, as well as fragrance and flavours maker Givaudan GIVN.VX, the products of which also rely on oil-based materials.
+Analysts and fund managers also see upside for the oil-dependent adhesives business of Henkel, which accounts for about half of the consumer goods company, as well as fragrance and flavours maker Givaudan, the products of which also rely on oil-based materials.

-Since June, European personal and household goods stocks .SXQP and chemicals .SX4P have outperformed the broader equity market as well as the oil sector .SXQP.
+Since June, European personal and household goods stocks and chemicals have outperformed the broader equity market as well as the oil sector.

-Frederic van Parijs, senior portfolio manager at ING Investment Management, also pointed to gold mining groups, such as Randgold (RRS.L), which require a lot of oil in their hunt for the precious metal.
+Frederic van Parijs, senior portfolio manager at ING Investment Management, also pointed to gold mining groups, such as Randgold, which require a lot of oil in their hunt for the precious metal.

 TRAVEL IMPACT